As an affiliate & Amazon Assoc., I earn from qualified purchases: Disclosure.

 These lifestyle prevention tips are very important and can make a difference in your under eye skin health.

-I tried some home remedies found on the internet, like applying egg whites, green tea bags, vitamin E oil, and cucumber slices.
+I tried some home remedies found on the internet, like applying egg whites, green tea bags, and cucumber slices.
 Forget about them.
-They don't work to reduce crepey skin under eyes.

 Q: My eye skin is so dry and nothing works!
 What is the best eye cream for Crepey under eyes?

 A: I would try the Sandalwood Butter with organic ghee.
-It's a great nighttime hydrator, super rich.
-If your skin is extremely dry, I would use it morning and night.
+It's a great nighttime hydrator.
+If your skin is extremely dry, use it morning and night.
+It's not shiny or greasy.
+It has a matte finish, so you can use it during the daytime.
 You won't be sorry with this one!!

 Q: Can Crepey skin be reversed?